-On nuclear energy several countries including the U.S. sought a stronger endorsement than last year.
-While the Germans continued to resist, there were some grounds for hope in the eyes of the U.S. but not of the Japanese host.
+On nuclear energy several countries, including the U.S. sought a stronger endorsement than last year.
+The Germans continued to resist.
+But there were some grounds for hope for further cidoances in the eyes of the U.S., if not of the Japanese host.